RCS SPOTLIGHT

 When you onboard your email program with Attentive, we provide you with DNS records to make meeting this requirement easier.
 These records enable us to authenticate your emails sent through our platform using DKIM and SPF, which, in turn, ensures that your emails are recognized as legitimate and trustworthy by mailbox providers.

 Most of us have probably received some promotional emails that we're not particularly interested in.
 And when that happens, we want opting out to be simple.
-That's a big reason why Google and Yahoo have also updated their email subscription policies, aiming to improve the user experience and reduce unwanted email.
+That's a big reason why Microsoft, Google, and Yahoo have also updated their email subscription policies, aiming to improve the user experience and reduce unwanted email.

 When you send emails to subscribers who are unengaged or uninterested, it can lead to complaints or a lack of engagement.
 As a result, more of your emails may be classified as unwanted and end up in the spam folder.
 Not only is this frustrating for recipients, but it also costs mailbox providers time and resources to process and store those unwanted emails.

-To improve the email experience for everyone, Google and Yahoo have set guidelines that spam rates should be below 0.10% and never exceed 0.30%.
+To improve the email experience for everyone, Microsoft, Google, and Yahoo have set guidelines that spam rates should be below 0.10% and never exceed 0.30%.
 This means that as a sender, it's important to be mindful of the content and recipients of your emails to avoid them being flagged as unwanted.

 If you're an Attentive Email user, our Email Delivery Operations team will keep a close eye on your email traffic to ensure compliance with these guidelines (and work with you to improve your email program's deliverability, if necessary).